Nina Effenberger

 Since July 2021 I am a PhD student in the research group Machine Learning in Sustainable Energy Systems within the Cluster of Excellence – Machine Learning for Science at the University of Tübingen.
 Furthermore, I am part of the International Max Planck Research School for Intelligent Systems (IMPRS-IS).

 My current research focuses on developing probabilistic machine learning algorithms for wind power forecasting.
-I am very interested in physics-informed machine learning and believe that chosing the right data is at least as crucial as choosing the right model.
+I am very interested in physics-informed machine learning and believe that choosing the right data is at least as crucial as choosing the right model.

-During my PhD I have also conducted a research stay with the Weather Forecast Research Team at the University of British Columbia in Vancouver, Canada.
+During my PhD I have also conducted a half-year research stay with the Weather Forecast Research Team at the University of British Columbia in Vancouver, Canada.

 news